 - You may need to alter the baking time depending on the size of your cookies.
 If you use cutouts like these mini Linzer cookie cutouts, reduce the time to about 8 minutes.

 - Chilling for at least 2 hours in the fridge is usually enough to achieve the desired firmness and benefits.
-If you’re short on time, you can even place the dough in the freezer for about 30-40 minutes to speed things up.
+If you’re short on time, you can place the dough in the freezer for about 30-40 minutes to speed things up.

 - If your dough is too moist and keeps sticking when rolling or cutting the cookies, you must flour the surface when rolling.